 H.I.H.
 Princess Noriko celebrated her coming-of-age in July 2008.

 In March 2010, Her Highness graduated from Gakushuin University with a B.A. in Psychology.
 In October 2014, Her Imperial Highness was married to Mr. Kunimaro Senge.
-Her Highness attended ceremonies and functions at the Imperial Palace and official events elsewhere until her marriage.
+Her Highness had attended ceremonies and functions at the Imperial Palace and official events elsewhere until her marriage.

 H.I.H.
 Princess Ayako celebrated her coming-of-age in September 2010.